 Quantitative data collection methods, on the other hand, deal with numbers and are highly standardized.
 Examples of quantitative data collection methods include quantitative surveys, interviews, quantitative observations, and experiments.

-Which type of data collection you’re going to use will depend on your specific topic of research, as well the resources you have available.
+Your choice of data collection method should depend on the topic of research, as well as the resources you have.
 In most cases, a combination of quantitative and qualitative data collection methods is the best way to go.

 Start by using qualitative research to discover issues that need to be addressed and form a hypothesis.
 Then, use quantitative research to test your hypothesis and come up with results that can be analyzed easily.